-Serum ELISA analysis for Newcastle antibody titers revealed that pullets supplemented with XTRACT® Nature had a marked increase of Newcastle titers (11,712 vs. 7,282) together with a lower coefficient of variation (55% vs. 71%) compared to the control.
-In other words, pullets receiving XTRACT® Nature had higher protective levels and a more uniform flock protection against Newcastle disease (see figures 2 and 3 and table 2).
+Serum ELISA analysis for Newcastle antibody titers revealed that pullets supplemented with Xtract Nature had numerically marked increase of Newcastle titers (11,712 vs. 7,282) together with a lower coefficient of variation (55% vs. 71%) compared to the control.
+In other words, pullets receiving Xtract Nature had higher protective levels and a more uniform flock protection against Newcastle disease (Figure 2 and Table 2).